Modular $\mathbb{Z}_2$-Crossed Tambara-Yamagami-like Categories for Even Groups: Proof of Main Theorem

-\emph{$G$-Action:} We now discuss the $\Z_2$-action on $\LM(\Gamma,\sigma,\omega,\delta,\eps)$: the compatibility between the trivial composition structure and the tensor structure amount to the fact that all tensor structures are scalars $\pm 1$ and hence square to one.
+\emph{$G$-Action:} We now discuss the $\Z_2$-action on $\LM(\Gamma,\sigma,\omega,\bar{\delta},\eps)$; cf.\ \autoref{def_Gcrossed}.
+The compatibility between the trivial composition structure and the tensor structure amounts to the fact that all tensor structures are scalars in $\{\pm 1\}$ and hence square to one.

 To prove the coherences of the tensor structures, which have to compensate for the associators not being $\Z_2$-invariant, we collect some formulae on $\sigma$ and $\omega$ with negative entries: by definition,